 In this short course, author and business coach Todd Dewett explains how you can harness the power of change and benefit those around you by avoiding quick reactions, adopting a positive attitude, and developing a 30-day plan to integrate change.

-They say change is the only constant, and most people don't like change.
-Well I think that's half correct.
-To be sure there are a lot of change efforts at work that fail, because the effort wasn't planned well.
-Employees had no voice in the process, or the right resources weren't in place.
+(xylophone music) - They say change is the only constant and most people don't like change.
+Well, I think that's half correct.
+To be sure, there are a lot of change efforts at work that fail because the effort wasn't planned well.
+Employees had no voice in the process or the right resources weren't in place.
 This reality makes many employees jaded whenever any manager starts talking about change.
 But it's also true that humans get stuck in ruts.

-If there are problems with the new boss, this might include learing how to initiate tough conversations.
-Or if you're our of work, you might be spending a lot of time becoming laser focused on networking.
+If there are problems with the new boss, this might include learning how to initiate tough conversations.
+Or, if you're out of work, you might be spending a lot of time becoming laser focused on networking.
 This all might sound pretty easy in the abstract, but believe me, easy becomes very difficult when you're stressed out and dealing with the unexpected.
 That's why it's so inspiring to witness someone deal with change and adversity effectively.